dynamsoft-docs/mrz-scanner-docs-mobile/programming/ios/api-reference/mrz-scan-result.md

 The status of the result, which can be finished, canceled or exception.

-- `RS_FINISHED`: The MRZ scanning is finished.
+- `DSResultStatusFinished`: The MRZ scanning is finished.
-- `RS_CANCELED`: The MRZ scanning activity is closed before the process is finished.
+- `DSResultStatusCanceled`: The MRZ scanning activity is closed before the process is finished.
-- `RS_EXCEPTION`: Failed to start MRZ scanning or an error occurs when scanning the MRZ.
+- `DSResultStatusException`: Failed to start MRZ scanning or an error occurs when scanning the MRZ.

 ### errorCode